 Wondering how to get over writer's block?
-Feeling stuck with your essay writing routine, feeling that you have no ideas for your writing project and struggling for many hours a day in front of a keyboard and a blank screen, trying to write a single word in your paper?
+Feeling stuck with your essay writing routine, feeling that you have no ideas for your writing project and struggling for many hours a day in front of a keyboard and a blank screen, trying to write a single word in your paper or in your national honor society essay?
 Writer’s block is a common problem.
 It is inevitable in the life of an author even if he has years of extensive experience in writing blog posts, articles for magazines, and fiction books.

 Many writers developed an essential personal habit of creating at least several pages of prose as a part of the daily routine but there are times when their muse goes away and they lack creativity and imagination to write a meaningful opening paragraph.
 It’s a hard time.